Are you planning a trip to Bogota? Let’s figure out where to stay in Bogotá for your trip!

 That being said, we also had plenty of totally fine experiences riding in taxis… but I recommend the apps if they work for you.

 Bogotá weather is very unusual, as it is located very close to the equator but stays relatively cool all year round due to its high elevation.
 Average highs are around 65 degrees F throughout the entire year, with average lows being in the mid-40’s.

-Again, thanks to the mountainous region where it’s located, Bogotá is often overcast.
+Again, thanks to the mountainous region where it’s located, you will likely have overcast weather during your stay in Bogotá.
 June, July, and August see the most clear skies.